A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Bondla Wildlife Sanctuary

 Dudhsagar falls is among the most impressive waterfalls of India.
 It is situated on the eastern border of Karnataka and Goa.
-This magnificent fall drop from a spectacular height of 600 meters above sea level.
+This magnificent fall drops from a spectacular height of 600 meters above sea level.
 It is located in a blissful tropical jungle with crisscrossing streams that make it an ideal destination for a vacation in Goa.

 Caper Travel India offers wide a range of Tour Packages to Goa.
-For details please enter your query in the form provided below.
+For details, please enter your query in the form provided below.